na-na-hi/renget/archive/sfbf5.md

 \>after finding what looked to be a nice roost for yourself (nice, as in, your developing monster instincts stopped keeping you annoyingly on-edge once you'd found and "claimed" it), you got to meet your "neighbors" that you were shocked to find were recently transformed hunters as well
 \>now that you could actually understand monsterspeak, they confirmed that their experiences were similar to yours
 \>a triple-carter Nargacuga even comfortingly informs you that life as a monster wasn't so bad, apart from occasionally having to duke it out with novice/oblivious hunters who weren't in on the guild's little "secret" yet
-\>and a carnal encounter Great Izuchi (half) jokingly states that mating season as a feral was one hell of a time if you wanted to take a spin on the wild side, giving you a snide grin and an elbow nudge as you grimace from the over-abundance of information
+\>and a carnal encounter Great Izuchi (half) jokingly states that mating season as a feral was one hell of a time if you wanted to take a spin on the wild side, giving you a snide grin and an elbow nudge as you grimace from the over-abundance of information%%

 \##################################################